tailcallhq/tailcallhq.github.io/docs/config-generation.md

 **Q. How do I configure Tailcall to work with Connect-RPC services?**

-**Answer:** You can configure Tailcall to work with Connect-RPC services by specifying the appropriate configuration in your input source.
+**Answer:** You can configure Tailcall to work with Connect-RPC services by setting the `connectRPC` flag to true in config generation file.
 Here's an example:

 <Tabs>
 <TabItem value="json" label="JSON">